voftik/meet2obsidian/README.md

   - Creates bidirectional links with related content
   - Builds semantic connections across your knowledge base

-## 🔍 Potential Challenges and Solutions
+## 🔍 Technical Features

-### Handling Large Files
+### Local Processing
-For lengthy recordings, the tool implements chunked processing to manage memory efficiently.
+Audio extraction and file management happen locally, minimizing bandwidth usage.

-### Transcription Accuracy
+### Robust Error Handling
-For technical discussions or poor audio quality, the tool offers transcript editing capabilities before AI analysis.
+The tool automatically recovers from interruptions and API failures.

-### API Rate Limits
+### Efficient Resource Usage
-Built-in rate limiting and queuing system prevents API throttling during batch processing.
+Optimized to minimize CPU and memory usage while running in the background.

-### Meeting Privacy
+### Structured Logging
-Option to process sensitive meetings with local models only, though with reduced analysis capabilities.
+Comprehensive logging system for troubleshooting and monitoring.

 ## 📄 License

-This project is licensed under [LICENSE NAME] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please feel free to submit a Pull Request.

 ## 📞 Contact

-If you have questions or suggestions, please [create an issue](https://github.com/voftik/meet2obsidian/issues/new) in this repository or contact me directly.
+If you have questions or suggestions, please [create an issue](https://github.com/voftik/meet2obsidian/issues/new) in this repository.

 ---